 55 The School's full-time Master's in Osteopathy programme (validated by the University of Greenwich) has four exit awards.
 Diploma in Higher Education Clinical studies is awarded after completion of level 5 and BSc (Hons) Clinical Studies is awarded after completion of level 6.
 At the end of level 7, students who successfully complete all level 7 modules are awarded M.Ost.
 Students who do not successfully complete the level 7 Research module are awarded BSc Honours Degree in Osteopathy if they successfully complete a level 6 Research Dissertation.
-However for the Bucks validated Programme there are 6 exit awards: a Cert HE offered following completion of level 4; a DipHE offered following the completion of level 5; a BSc Clinical Studies offered at the completion of levels 4 and 5 plus any 60 credits at level 6; a BSc Hons Ost offered following the completion of all modules at levels 4, 5, 6 and 7 except the level 7 Research Dissertation Module; M.Ost following the completion of levels 4, 5, 6 and 7.
+However for the Bucks validated Programme there are 6 exit awards: a Cert HE offered following completion of level 4; a DipHE offered following the completion of level 5; a BSc Clinical Studies offered at the completion of levels 4 and 5 plus any 60 credits at level 6; a BSc Hons Clinical Studies offered following the completion of levels 4,5 and 6; a BSc Hons Ost offered following the completion of all modules at levels 4, 5, 6 and 7 except the level 7 Research Dissertation Module; M.Ost following the completion of levels 4, 5, 6 and 7.